vilavivida/CourseProject/README.md

 <img src="https://lionbridge.ai/wp-content/uploads/2020/09/2020-09-17_movie-recommendation-system.jpg" width="300" align="right" />

+# MovieMood
-# Mood-Based Movie Recommendation System
+## CS 410 Final Project: A Mood-Based Movie Recommendation System

-## CS 410: Final Project
+### Team Introduction

+> A collaborative work done by [Vivian Chuhan Yu (chuhany2)](https://github.com/vilavivida) and [Chenyu Zhao (chenyu5)](https://github.com/chenyuzhao98).
+Being a Psych major, Vivian applied her expertise in designing the connection between human emotions and movie genres.
+She is also responsible for designing the graphical user interface using tkinter.
+Chenyu is responisible for building the web scraper and presenting the infomation gathered.
+He is also responsible for writing the documentation and narrating the presentation.

-### Overview
+### Project Overview
-> A collaborative work done by [Vivian Yu](https://github.com/vilavivida) and [Chenyu Zhao](https://github.com/chenyuzhao98).

-> This is a Python-based movie recommendation system that implemented text-retrieval techniques and Graphical User Interface.
+This is a Python-based movie recommendation system that implemented text-retrieval techniques and Graphical User Interface.
 One special thing about this system is that its recommendations were tailored around users' emotion of the moment.
 There are so many existing movie recommender systems available on the market, but only a small number of them were designed based on users' psychological needs.
 The main objective of this project is to fill this gap by making traditional recommender system more user-driven. <br>

 ### Emotion associated with Genre of Movie

 There are **10** categories of emotion the system presented to users to choose from.
-These are **5** postive emotions *("Happy", "Satisfying", "Peaceful", "Excited", "Content")* and **5** negative emotions *("Sad", "Angry", "Fearful", "Depressed", "Sorrowful)*.
+These are **5** postive emotions *("Happy", "Satisfied", "Peaceful", "Excited", "Content")* and **5** negative emotions *("Sad", "Angry", "Fearful", "Depressed", "Sorrowful")*.
 These emotions taken as inputs from the GUI interface we built through tkinter (please refer to `interface.py`):

 <a href='https://postimg.cc/ns710phP' target='_blank'><img src='https://i.postimg.cc/s2H0f2ds/Screen-Shot-2020-12-09-at-3-27-42-PM.png' width="640" height="480" border='0' alt='Screen-Shot-2020-12-09-at-3-27-42-PM'/></a>

 **The correspondence of every emotion with genre of movies are set up as below: <br/>**
  - Happy - Horror <br/>
  - Sad - Drama <br/>
- - Satisfying - Animation <br/>
+ - Satisfied - Animation <br/>
  - Angry - Romance <br/>
  - Peaceful - Fantasy <br/>
  - Fearful - Adventure <br/>